sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 Applies to both `try/catch` clauses and `promise.catch(...)` handlers.

-The desired name is configurable, but defaults to `err`.
+The desired name is configurable, but defaults to `error`.

 ## Fail